zalando/postgres-operator/docs/quickstart.md

 ## Deployment options

-The Postgres Operator can be deployed in different way:
+The Postgres Operator can be deployed in different ways:

 * Manual deployment
 * Helm chart